-Inventors can make money from their inventions in two ways: (1) by licensing the invention (selling the right to commercially use or develop the invention to someone else), or (2) by marketing and manufacturing the invention themselves.
+Inventors can usually make money from their inventions in one of two ways: either (1) by licensing the invention (selling the right to commercially use or develop the invention to another person or entity), or (2) by marketing and manufacturing the invention themselves.

-To some extent, your decision is influenced by your invention.
+To some extent, your decision will be influenced by the nature of your invention.
 Certain innovations, because of their complexity, scope, or exorbitant cost of production, may lend themselves to licensing.

 Licensing or assigning rights to your invention for cash is a simpler, less expensive route than manufacturing and selling your invention.
-Licensing or assigning your invention is often preferable for those inventors who want to make money but care primarily about innovating and spending time in their lab.Prepare and file a provisional patent application online, with Nolo’s easy-to-use Online Provisional Patent Application.
+Licensing or assigning your invention is often preferable for inventors who want to make money, but care primarily about innovating and spending time in the office or lab.

 Chance of licensing success is low.
 Unfortunately, the odds of licensing success can be low.
-A study by Ed Zimmer and Ron Westrum revealed that only about 13 percent of inventors who attempted to license their invention were successful.
+A study by Ed Zimmer and Ron Westrum revealed that only about 13% of inventors who attempted to license their invention were successful.
 (Note: This data is based on the persons who responded to the study, which probably skews the percentage positively.
 Those who were unsuccessful were probably less likely to respond at all.)

 How to license your invention.
 When you seek a license, you'll need to take the following steps: find the right people to review your idea, get the money necessary to develop and protect your invention, and present your invention to a licensee in a marketable fashion.